Here is a list of questions I am frequently asked about Prime’s services, practice, fees etc.

 1) Provide reduced service, i.e. by omitting key outcomes or processes that Prime has included in the price (quite possibly making up the difference later via a bunch of unexpected ‘extra’ costs as the need for these tasks becomes apparent to you).

-2) Provide less skill than Prime offers, typically by using or delegating to cheaper less qualified, or experienced staff.
+2) Provide less skill than Prime offers, typically by using or delegating to cheaper less qualified, or less experienced staff.

 3) Provide less care than Prime insists upon providing.
 Cutting corners and not allowing for the time required for good thorough work.

-Whatever you do, and whoever you finally use, please make sure the fees you are considering really are an ‘apples for apples’ comparison and don’t leave any seemingly minor aspects out that others include.
+Whatever you do, and whoever you finally use, please make sure the ‘cheaper’ fees you are quoted really are an ‘apples for apples’ comparison and don’t leave any seemingly minor aspects out that the ‘expensive’ options include.

 This depends completely on what services you need.

-There is an NZIA ‘scale of fees’ where estimates can range anywhere from 3% of construction cost for a very large and expensive building, to perhaps 15% for a tiny low budget alteration job – but without knowing quite a bit about your objectives and your project, and how much involvement you need from me, I would be doing you no favours by guessing at a more specific figure.
+There is an NZIA ‘scale of fees’ where estimates can range anywhere from 3% of construction cost for a very large and expensive building, to perhaps 15% for a tiny low budget alteration job – but without knowing quite a bit about your objectives and your project, and how much involvement you need from me, I would be doing you no favours at all by guessing at a more specific figure.

 Luckily, your favourite architect does know about all these mysterious and wonderful but easily-overlooked things, and there are usually a number of fee and service options available to you at any scale of building, meaning we can usually tailor our services intelligently to suit your unique objectives and budget.

 Listening carefully to your objectives and understanding what your project really needs is the first and most essential service we offer.